2bttns/2bttns/install/docker-run/README.md

 #### From any terminal with the 2bttns CLI installed

+You can use the 2bttns CLI to create a new admin user from any terminal that has the 2bttns CLI installed.

 ```bash
 # Create a new admin user via an interactive prompt
 $ 2bttns-cli admin create -d <database-url> -s <nextauth-secret>